rija1/druponrinpoche/wp-content/plugins/media-cleaner/readme.txt

 - Oxygen Builder
 - Slider Revolution
 - Avia Framework
-- And more (Theme X, YooTheme, WP Residence, WCFM MarketPlace, UberMenu, Justified Image Grid, ZipList Recipe, SmartSlider...)
+- And more (Theme X, YooTheme, WP Residence, WCFM MarketPlace, UberMenu, Justified Image Grid, ZipList Recipe, SmartSlider, Jet Engine...)

 The Live Site option will analyze the online version of your website, which might enhance the accuracy of the Cleaner in edge-cases.